Did Federer really 'out-Rafa' Nadal in the 2017 Australian Open final?

 Nadal had Federer right where he wanted him, and he was armed with the full psychological force of his 23-11 head-to-head record – which included many wins that had seemingly broken the Swiss’ spirit for good.
 Who would've bet against Nadal when he held for 3-1 in the fifth set, just three games away from yet another deeply scarring defeat for Federer?

 The short answer: no one.
-Just as most had predicted before the match, the moment it went five sets, Federer was toast.
+As most had predicted before the match, the moment it went five sets, Federer was expected to be toast.
 Which is why the next five games, all of which were won by Federer, will go down as one of the most imporable periods of play ever seen in tennis – on par with those fourth set tie-breakers between Nadal and Robin Soderling at the 2009 French Open, and between Federer and Sergiy Stakhovsky at the 2013 Wimbledon.

 How did the ‘toast’ turn things around though?
 Did he really ‘out-Rafa’ Rafa, as John McEnroe put it so glibly?
 How did he do it?